 - A few labels or stamps add to the vintage feel.
 The Graphics Fairy has a whole bunch that you can download for free.
 She’s the best.

-Every time I look at the suitcase bureau I feel like a modern day Jonathan Livingstone Seagull, dreaming of a world of travel.
+Every time I look at the bureau, erhmm I mean stack of suitcases, I feel like a modern day Jonathan Livingstone Seagull, dreaming of a world of travel.
 I’m ready to pack up and go at a moment’s notice 😉 And she looks so nice with our room divider night stands.

 What about you?
 Do you love vintage suitcases as much as I do?
 Oh and by the way if you’re struggling to find some of the things we used, I’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us create more crafty magic;-)
+But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you;-)

 Sending love and hugs as always